cyberbotics/webots-doc/guide/object-apartment-structure.md

 > **File location**: "WEBOTS\_HOME/projects/objects/apartment_structure/protos/DoorLever.proto"

-### DoorLever Description

-A door lever.
-This object can be used in the 'doorHandle' field of the Door object.

 ### DoorLever Field Summary

 - `canTurn`: Defines whether the lever is connected to the door using a hinge-joint.